Susan Ralston: Personal life

-Ralston lives near Culpeper, Virginia with her husband Tony.
+Ralston lives near Culpeper, Virginia with her husband Troy.

 Government career

 White House

 Ralston was hired in 2001 as the most senior assistant to Karl Rove.
 Ralston was the Special Assistant to the President and a deputy to Rove, the Deputy Chief of Staff and Senior Advisor at the White House for almost six years.
 She was responsible for managing the activities that comprised the Office of the Senior Advisor, including the development of policy, strategic planning, political affairs, public liaison, and intergovernmental affairs efforts of the White House.
 She was also responsible for the development and production of presidential and major surrogate events.

 As a Filipino-American, Ralston was a member of the presidential delegation to attend the inauguration of President Gloria Macapagal Arroyo of the Philippines in June 2004.
 She took part in a bi-partisan exchange to Vietnam in August 2003 that was organized by the American Council of Young Political Leaders (ACYPL).